Lawmakers React To Report of Widespread Non-Consensual Pelvic Exams

 Medical professionals and legislators are demanding accountability after a report by The New York Times found that medical schools and students were performing pelvic exams on unconscious patients without consent.
 In an article published this week, the newspaper interviewed sources who confirmed that the practice is happening at medical institutions across the nation.
 Disturbingly, the majority of states don’t have laws requiring physicians to get explicit consent for these procedures.

-The Times article stated that doctors and med students have performed unauthorized exams while women who were under anesthesia for various procedures — some of them gynecological, others not.
+The Times article stated that doctors and med students have performed unauthorised exams while women who were under anaesthesia for various procedures — some of them gynaecological, others not.
 The non-consensual exams were especially haunting for women who’d experienced sexual trauma, abuse, or assault in the past.

 Advertisement